-When you implement the Leanplum SDK, you can switch between development and production mode by running a build of your app with either the development or production API key in place.
+Now that you have found your keys, you will need to use the correct key depending on the phase of your development cycle you are in.
+While you are testing your Leanplum integration, you can easily switch between the development and production pipeline by running a build of your app with either the development or production API key in place.

 Most of your team's testing will be done in Development mode.
 Development mode sends user data to Leanplum in real time, allowing your team to preview events, messages, and other Leanplum content immediately.